 Thrust curves will be determined using a Pasco force meter connected to a computer.
+Make sure that the Pasco interface is set to take data at a rate of at least 100 samples per second.
 See the pictures on the web for one possible way to set up this equipment.
 The equipment should be setup under a hood to minimize the smoke dispersal through the building.
 Calibrate the force meter with known masses.
 Have your instructor check your setup before firing the rocket engines.